MyPillow F-Rated By Better Business Bureau: BBB Pulls Accreditation

 — Mike Lindell (@MichaelJLindell) October 20, 2016

-Lindell, who has become quite the popular personality over the creation of this MyPillow is seen in the tweet above with the future president and vice president, Donald Trump and Mike Pence.
+Lindell, who has become quite the popular personality over the creation of this MyPillow, is seen in the tweet above with the future president and vice president, Donald Trump and Mike Pence.
 So what is Lindell going to do about this advertising debacle?
 He said that he would look into changing this special sometime in 2017, but they couldn’t stop the offer now.
 He also said he was “terribly disappointed” in the BBB’s decision over MyPillow’s advertising.

 Lindell said he wanted to give as many people as possible the chance to get MyPillow and get a good night’s sleep.
-He explained that this is the reason for the on-going sales and specials.
+He explained that this is the reason for the ongoing sales and specials.
 Several California counties were awarded a $1 million in November in a false advertising settlement against MyPillow for the alleged false health claims they advertised.
 There was also a class action suit proposed against the MyPillow company last year for allegedly making claims that were considered misleading in advertising.

 [Featured Image by Sue Ogrocki/AP Images]